 If the reason given to you was not one of these reasons, the chances are that you were unfairly dismissed.
 For example, if you were dismissed because you are friends with the old CEO who has been fired, this is not a fair reason.

 If you have been given a potentially fair reason, the next thing to look at is the procedure.
 If a fair procedure was not followed, then you can still claim for unfair dismissal.
 Any compensation could be reduced to reflect the chances that you would have been dismissed if the correct procedure has been followed (called a ‘Polkey’ reduction).

-Exactly what is a fair procedure varies depending on the size and administrative resources of your employer.
-The bigger the company, the more hoops they jump through.
-As a guideline; in a capability dismissal, an employee should be given warnings and chances to improve.
+Exactly what is a fair procedure varies depending on the size of your employer.
+The bigger the company, the more hoops they will have to jump through.
+As a guideline, an employee should be given warnings and chances to improve.
 They should have a fair hearing, with the chance to bring a colleague.
 And they should have a right of appeal to a higher level of management (or a different manager if it is a small employer).
-The ACAS code of practices are used by the Employment Tribunals to measure whether a procedure was fair.
+The ACAS guidelines are used by the Employment Tribunals to measure whether a procedure was fair.